We're All Over Town!

 BALLARD APARTMENTS/CONNIE GRIFFITH APARTMENTS WAITING LISTS NOW OPEN

 The Lexington Housing Authority wait list is open for ONE (1) bedroom units at the Ballard and Connie Griffith Apartments for elderly persons (62 years of age or older) households, located at 650 Tower Plaza, Lexington, Kentucky 40508.
+Applicants for Connie Griffith who meet eligibility requirements and sign the lease will have the first month's rent and security deposit waived.
+Call (859) 281-5053 for details.
 Interested persons MUST apply online ONLY.
 To apply click here.

 HUD WAIVERS ADOPTED IN REPONSE TO COVID-19